-Type of accidents including fractures, broken limbs, serious head injuries or where the child is hospitalised: Until the child reaches the age of 21 years and 3 months.
+Type of accidents including fractures, broken limbs, serious head injuries or where the child is hospitalised: Until the child reaches the age of 22 years.

 Information and assessments about individual children are either given to parents when the child leaves or to the next setting or school that the child moves to (with parents' permission).